Incredible images that capture the history of train travel

 1930s: battling baggage

-Whether it's train travel in the 1930s or jetting away on an aeroplane in the 2000s, there's still baggage to be loaded and unloaded.
-Here baggage men unload passengers' suitcases from a train that's arrived at London Waterloo station.
-Take a look at how air travel has changed in the last 100 years.
+Whether it's train travel in the 1930s or jetting away on an aeroplane in the 2000s, there are still bags to be loaded and unloaded.
+Here, baggage men unload passengers' suitcases from a train that's arrived at London Waterloo station.

 1930s: summer holidays in the Austrian countryside